A push for gun control is pledged once more in wake of Boulder shooting

 “There’s a hole in our family that won’t be filled,” he said.
 “We try to fill it with memories, but, you know, that’s tough.
 It’s tough.”

-The other victims were Kevin Mahoney, 61, a retiree from hospitality development awaiting the birth of a baby granddaughter; Suzanne Fountain, 59, a member of a Denver theater troupe, Lynn Murray, 62, a former photo editor; Tralona Bartkowiak, 49, who ran a popular clothing store; Jody Waters, 65, who also worked in retail; and Neven Stanisic, 23, a refugee who had fled war-torn Bosnia as a youth and was in the store fixing the coffee machines at the time of the shooting.
+The other victims were Kevin Mahoney, 61, a retiree from hospitality development awaiting the birth of a granddaughter; Suzanne Fountain, 59, a member of a Denver theater troupe, Lynn Murray, 62, a former photo editor; Tralona Bartkowiak, 49, who ran a popular clothing store; Jody Waters, 65, who also worked in retail; and Neven Stanisic, 23, a refugee who had fled war-torn Bosnia as a youth and was in the store fixing the coffee machines at the time of the shooting.

 Until two lethal rampages this month, mass shootings had largely been absent from headlines during the coronavirus pandemic.
 But people still died of gun violence at a record rate — nearly 20,000 Americans last year, according to data from the Gun Violence Archive, more than any other year in at least two decades.